Prompt-Based Continual Learning

 S-Prompts

-Wang et al. (2022) (Wang et al., 2022) proposed S-Prompts (S-liPrompts), which takes a simpler approach: learn a completely separate set of prompts for each task, with no sharing.
-At test time, S-Prompts uses K-means clustering in the feature space to identify which task an input likely belongs to, then applies the corresponding task-specific prompts.
-Despite its simplicity, S-Prompts achieves competitive performance with more complex methods, suggesting that when the pre-trained backbone is strong enough, the benefits of cross-task prompt sharing may be limited.
-S-Prompts also benefits from being able to train each task's prompts independently, without worrying about interference.
+Wang et al. (2022) (Wang et al., 2022) proposed S-Prompts (S-liPrompts), which targets the domain-incremental learning (DIL) setting, where the label space is fixed but the input distribution shifts across domains.
+Unlike the task-incremental and class-incremental settings that L2P and DualPrompt are typically evaluated on, this DIL framing is what lets S-Prompts take a deliberately simpler approach: learn a completely separate set of prompts for each domain, with no sharing.
+At test time, S-Prompts computes K-means centroids per domain in the feature space and uses a KNN rule to infer which domain an input belongs to, then applies the corresponding domain-specific prompts.
+Because the domains share a common label space, this independent per-domain training avoids cross-domain interference, and the simplicity is competitive precisely because the DIL setting does not require the cross-task prompt sharing that class-incremental methods rely on.
+The broader takeaway is that when the pre-trained backbone is strong enough, the benefits of cross-task prompt sharing may be limited.

 CODA-Prompt